jangala-dev/lua-fibers/DESIGN-NOTES.md

   - a parent (except the root);
   - a weak set of child scopes;
   - a waitgroup tracking child fibers;
-  - a LIFO stack of defers to run on exit;
+  - a LIFO stack of `finally` handlers to run on exit;
   - a cancellation condition and a join condition;
   - a status: `"running" | "ok" | "failed" | "cancelled"`;
-  - a primary error or cancellation reason, plus a list of additional failures from deferred cleanup handlers.
+  - a primary error or cancellation reason, plus a list of additional failures from finalisation handlers.

 Scopes are obtained via: